nicholas-shi/Grade-Calculator/README.md

 * Gradient that lets you anticipate what grade you need to accomplish a goal (some sort of slider system)

 ## Issues I Expect to Come:
-* What system to select classes?
+* How to select between classes (by name, number, ...)
 * Tedious initial setup